 Don't Feed Your Kids Hot Dogs

-A tempting and easy to prepare meal, hot dogs have become a favorite food among children.
+The fact of the matter is that hot dogs have become a favorite food among children.
 The food industry knows that children are weak when it comes to choosing what they eat.

 While it’s true that eating a hot dog every once in a while won’t do major damage to the body, what worries experts is that more and more people are frequently including them in their diets, especially children.

 Several studies have proven the dangers of frequently eating hot dogs and other processed meats like sausage.

-In his article, he also cited other studies that found that children, whose parents ate a diet that included hot dogs before they were born as well as those whose mothers ate a hot dog a week during pregnancy, were at a higher risk for developing brain tumors.
+In his article, he also cited other studies that found that children whose parents ate a diet that included hot dogs before they were born as well as those whose mothers ate a hot dog a week during pregnancy were at a higher risk for developing brain tumors.

 Why are hot dogs so bad for you?

 When hot dogs are cooked, the nitrites combine with the amine found in meat to form carcinogenic N-nitrous compounds.
-These compounds have been a subject of study and have been associated with a greater risk of liver, stomach, brain and esophageal cancers.
+These compounds have been a subject of study and have been linked to a greater risk of liver, stomach, brain and esophageal cancers.

 What other foods contain nitrites?

 Why?
 It may seem contradictory at first, but the nitrites in these foods are not harmful because they don’t combine with amine to form the same N-nitrous compounds that are found in hot dogs.

 What can you do about it?